Kilmuckridge Drama Festival 2026

 Eden is the powerful story of an ordinary relationship on an extraordinary weekend.
 Billy and Breda are approaching their 10th wedding anniversary.
 Breda is determined that this will be the weekend that saves their marriage.
 But Billy is more concerned with Imelda, the beautiful young woman he has his eyes on.
 From the writer of hit RTÉ drama ‘Pure Mule’, Eden is the story of stale love and fresh lust in the Irish midlands.
 Eden was the winner of Best New Play at both the Irish Times Theatre Awards and the Stewart Parker Awards in 2001.

-Saturday 21st February -“Moonglow” by Kim Carney
+Saturday 21st February -“Gut” by Frances Poet

 Sunday 22nd February -“The Communication Cord” by Brian Friel